15 Fun Facts on the Chinese Lunar New Year

-Chinese New Year is the most ceremonious traditional festival in China, as well as an indispensable part of Chinese culture.
+Chinese New Year is the most ceremonious traditional festival in China.
 It is a special celebration for every Chinese person throughout the world.
-On this page, we've listed 10 fun facts you might not have known about the Chinese New Year.
+On this page, we've listed the 14 most important facts about the Chinese New Year.

 1. Chinese New Year has no fixed date!

 The date of the Chinese New Year varies from year to year as it is based on the Chinese lunar calendar.
 But the lunar new year generally takes place between January 21 and February 21.